|Credit Building Rating:||3.1 / 5|

 You’ll need to put down a moderate deposit

-Like many secured cards, the Citi Secured Mastercard doesn’t offer a rewards program.
-So, if you’re hoping for points or a little cash back in return for your spending, then you’ll want to look at other cards.
+Like many secured cards, the Citi Secured card doesn’t offer a rewards program.
+If you’re hoping to earn points for travel or a bit of cash back in return for your spending, then you’ll want to consider an alternative card.
+Other secured card options may not offer the high cash back rates you’ll find on the best unsecured cards, but you can still earn at least 1% back on all eligible purchases with the right secured card.

 - Avoid charging more than you can afford to repay in full.
 The APR on this card is steep.